 So, here’s how to be safe in the sun and protect your skin from damage.

-01. Think about your skin
+Think about your skin

 You know best how your skin reacts to the sun.
 You should take more care in the sun to avoid sunburn if you have:

-- skin that burns easily
+- Skin that burns easily

-- a lighter skin tone
+- A lighter skin tone

-- lots of moles or freckles
+- Lots of moles or freckles

-- light hair or eyes
+- Light hair or eyes

 Remember, sunburn is not always peeling skin.
 For people with darker skin tones, your skin might feel tender or itchy.
 For people with lighter skin tones, it might also go red or pink.

 A bit of sun can help our bodies to make vitamin D, which is important for things like healthy bones.
+Whatever your skin tone, there’s no need to sunbathe or risk sunburn to get vitamin D.

-02. Check the UV Index before going outside
+Check the UV Index before going outside

 The UV index tells you how strong the sun’s rays are.
 The risk of sunburn increases as the UV level goes up.